Maciej-Wilczyk/elevator-system-server/README.md

 ## Setup
 You need Java 11 (minimum) installed to run the application.
 Clone this repo to your desktop.
-The easiest way to start the application with Maven (you must have it installed on your computer) In the console go to the project folder and run the command: mvn spring-boot:run__
+The easiest way to start the application with Maven (you must have it installed on your computer) In the console go to the project folder and run the command: mvn spring-boot:run <br />

 Drugim sposobem będzie